yasiekz/hexagonal-ddd-example/README.md

 #### Requirements change

-- There are different insurance types / for different world regions
+- There are different insurance types / for different world regions.
+Poland which is not changed, and new type `global` which has different insurance lvl rules.

 ### Visit requirements